Email marketing: European Union and UK

 In 2002 the European Union (EU) introduced the Directive on Privacy and Electronic Communications.
 Article 13 of the Directive prohibits the use of personal email addresses for marketing purposes.
-The Directive establishes the opt-in regime, where unsolicited emails may be sent only with prior agreement of the recipient; this does not apply to business email addresses.
+The Directive establishes the opt-in regime, where unsolicited emails may be sent only with the prior agreement of the recipient; this does not apply to business email addresses.
 The UK gives sole traders and members of unincorporated partnerships the same protection as private individuals.

 The directive has since been incorporated into the laws of member states.
 In the UK it is covered under the Privacy and Electronic Communications (EC Directive) Regulations 2003 and applies to all organizations that send out marketing by some form of electronic communication.

 The GDPR in 2018 imposed "a number of new requirements on companies that collect, store and process personal data from EU users, which impacts email marketers" - in particular, users' right to access information held about them; and the right to have all such information deleted at their request.